limbenjamin/Custom-StackExchange-Flair/README.md

 This script can be modified for sites running on python based backend to always provide up to date statistics.

+Please modify the URL to include your own user profile as well as the network site before using.
+For my case, the network site I am interested in is security.stackexchange which happens to be the 3th item in the array.
+Hence the [4] in the context.

 Live Demo: http://limbenjamin.com